-The RCIA, (Rite of Christian Initiation of Adults), is a process through which unbaptized men and women enter the Catholic Church.
-It includes several stages marked by a deepening relationship with God, study, prayer and rites at Mass.
-Participants in the RCIA are known as catechumens.
-RCIA is also for adults who may have been baptized when they were younger but were never raised in the Christian faith.
+“Journey,” Holy Martyrs’ version of Rite of Christian Initiation of Adults, is a process through which unbaptized men and women enter the Catholic Church.
+It includes several stages marked by a deepening relationship with God, study, prayer and celebration of rites at Mass.
+Participants in Journey are known as catechumens.
+Journey is also for adults who may have been baptized when they were younger but were never raised in the Christian faith.
 All participants undergo a process of conversion as they reflect on the Gospel, profess faith in Jesus and the Catholic Church, and receive the sacraments of baptism, confirmation and Holy Eucharist.
-The RCIA process follows the ancient practice of the Church and was restored by the Second Vatican Council as the normal way adults prepare for baptism.
+The Journey process follows the ancient practice of the Church that was restored by the Second Vatican Council as the normal way adults prepare for baptism.

-Prior to formally beginning the RCIA process, an individual comes to some knowledge of Jesus Christ, considers his or her relationship with him and is usually attracted in some way to the Catholic Church.
+Prior to formally beginning the Journey process, an individual comes to some knowledge of Jesus Christ, considers his or her relationship with him and is usually attracted in some way to the Catholic Church.
 This time period is known as the Period of Evangelization and Precatechumenate.
 For some people, this process involves a long period of searching; for others, it is a shorter time.
-Often, some contact with people of faith and a personal faith experience leads people to inquire about membership in the Catholic Church.

 After this time of evangelization and precatechumenate, a person moves into the period of the catechumenate, which lasts for at least one year but can extend beyond that.
 It all depends on how the person is growing in faith, what questions and obstacles they encounter along the way, and how God leads them on this faith journey.
 During this time, the catechumens consider what God is saying to them in the Scriptures, what changes in their life they want to make to respond to God’s inspiration, and what membership in the Catholic Church involves.

 For Baptized Christians Who Have Been Immersed in the Christian Faith